-Amelia Cavaghan – Emmaus South Wales supporter and former Treasurer
+Amelia Cavaghan – Emmaus South Wales supporter

 Amelia, our former Treasurer stood down in July, 2017 after bringing a wealth of experience to the role, having been a chartered accountant, a lecturer and with considerable business experience.
 She currently volunteers with Foodbank and is also a trustee with HALO Trust, a charity with a Bridgend base which encourages sport participation.
 Amelia continues to support Emmaus South Wales utilising her knowledge.

 Other supporters include: